 Luckily, if both you and the recipient are using Office 365 or Microsoft Exchange in the same organization, then recalling the message after hitting the send button is doable.

-Steps to recalling an email in Outlook 2010
+Recall an email in Outlook 2010 – Step by Step instructions

-- Open the email that you wish to recall.
-Ensure you double-click on the message and that it opens.
+Step 2: Open the email that you wish to recall.
+Ensure you double-click on the message to open it in a pop-up window.
 Simply having the message on the reading pane won’t enable you to recall it.

 - Two options will appear, “Delete unread copies of this message” and “Delete unread copies and replace with a new message”.
 Select which option applies to your situation and then click OK.